zdhogston/HogstonCyber/README.md

 - Run the playbook, and navigate to Elk Server to check that the installation worked as expected.

 - _Which file is the playbook?
 Where do you copy it?
-The playbook is filebeat-playbook.yml (TODO) and you copy it to /etc/ansible/roles/ directory.
+The playbook is filebeat-playbook.yml and you copy it to /etc/ansible/roles/ directory.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You would need to update filebeat.yml, and specific in /etc/ansible/hosts/ the private ip addresses of the machines into groups.
 For mine, I created groups 'webservers' and 'elk' so they playbooks only run actions on the designated hosts.